jessepav/lacygoill-wiki-backup/vim/register.md

 ## Which contents does the unnamed register `""` refer to?

 Whatever contents is stored in the last modified register.
-For example, if  you've deleted a word  into the register `a`,  then the unnamed register points to the latter.
+For example, if  you've deleted a word  into the register `r`,  then the unnamed register points to the latter.

 ### Which commands does it affect?